Civil Partnership Dissolution

 There are various options available to you when resolving disputes and it is important that you are aware of all these at the outset.
 This way, you can choose the right way forward for you and your own situation.
 The options are set out below:

 It is important to consider the possibility of reconciliation.
-We can discuss this with you and put you in touch with recommended specialists and counsellors, who can provide counselling both for individuals and couples.
+This can be discussed and put you in touch with recommended specialists and counsellors, who can provide counselling both for individuals and couples.

 Dealing with matters collaboratively, with solicitors trained in collaborative law.
 This involves a series of open discussions with everyone present and a commitment not to use the Court process.